CEREBR4L/pointless-space/README.md

-# POINTLESS MEDIA
+# POINTLESS GAMES

-A repo for [pointless.space](http://pointless.space) a game development studio.
+The face of [pointless games](http://pointless.space) where we will present all our games.